wilhelm-murdoch/inkwell/README.md

 * articles are processed through a markdown converter by default.
 * templating is completely powered by [AngularJS](http://angularjs.org).
 * inkwell is built on top of [Flask](http://flask.pocoo.org/).
+* inkwell exposes a very simple RESTful JSON API to interact with article content.
-* inkwell can be used as a standalone server, a [Flask blueprint](http://flask.pocoo.org/docs/blueprints/) or directly access as a Python module.
+* inkwell can be used as a standalone server, a [Flask blueprint](http://flask.pocoo.org/docs/blueprints/), or directly accessed as a Python module.
 * inkwell was built to take advantage of HTTP caching.
 * inkwell was built with [Heroku](https://www.heroku.com/) in mind.
 * comments are handled by [disqus](http://disqus.com/) by default.